These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 In addition to using the milk of their cattle, sheep and camels and selling some animals for income, the Zaghawa also grow vegetables such as tomatoes, onions and okra in small gardens surrounding their homes and raise crops such as millet and tubers (starchy root vegetables).
 Many Zaghawa are merchants who travel southward and eastward to find food and manufactured goods that are not available in their own region.
 Sugar, tea, oil, blankets, plastic products and soap are all purchased or exchanged for cattle, sheep, wild grasses and the gum of the acacia tree.
 Some men also work as blacksmiths, although craftsmen would be a better collective name for these artists who make metal tools, weapons and jewelry; create pottery; carve wooden stools and musical instruments; weave cotton; and tan hides to make various leather items.

-The adoption of Islam, which was introduced into the region in the 1600s.
-Villages have become hospitable to outsiders, and sacrifice and ancestor worship have either been modified and reinterpreted in order to be acceptable to Islam.
-Although Islam is widely accepted and the study of Islamic law is highly respected, the Zaghawa, like Muslims everywhere, still hang on to many of their traditional superstitions.
+The adoption of Muslim, which was introduced into the region in the 1600s.
+Villages have become hospitable to outsiders, and sacrifice and ancestor worship have either been modified and reinterpreted in order to be acceptable to Muslim.
+Although Muslim is widely accepted and the study of Muslim law is highly respected, the Zaghawa, like Muslims everywhere, still hang on to many of their traditional superstitions.
 To avoid the curse of the “evil eye,” a rather vague yet terrifying phenomenon, they wear charms, construct their houses in a certain fashion and cover their babies’ faces in public.

 ZULU